keewillidevnet/NSO-Rocket/.github/SECURITY.md

 # Security Policy

 ## Supported Versions

-We support the latest version of NSO-Rocket.
-Please ensure you're running the most up-to-date code before reporting any issues.
+We release security updates only for the latest main branch.

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please open a GitHub Issue **with the "security" label**, or email: security@nso-rocket.dev
+If you discover a security vulnerability, please report it responsibly:

+- Email: security@example.com
+- Or open a security advisory via [GitHub Security Advisories](https://docs.github.com/en/code-security/security-advisories)

-We will coordinate a fix as quickly as possible.
+We will acknowledge your report within 48 hours and aim to release a fix within 14 days.